marselyne/DSB7_Pandas/README.md

 each row and create a new column with the calculated data and measure the time using the magic command %%timeit in the cell
-  * loop: write a function that iterates through the dataframe using for i in range(0, len(df)), iloc and append() to a list, assign the result of the func- tion to a new column in the dataframe
+  * loop: write a function that iterates through the dataframe using for i in range(0, len(df)), iloc and append() to a list, assign the result of the function to a new column in the dataframe
   * do it using iterrows()
   * do it using apply() and lambda function
   * do it using Series objects from the dataframe